 A behavioral issue like a compulsive disorder along with bad habits tends to be harder to treat since you’re having to deal with your dog’s mind instead of his body.
 It’s important to spend a lot of time with your pup watching his behavior to see if you can figure out why he is eating rocks.
 Is he hungry or bored?
 Or is it a deeper issue that may have been caused by prior abuse or starvation?

 No matter what the reason, you need to immediately take steps to stop his behavior.
-Your first step should be to remove all the rocks from your yard and any other dangerous items that are in your yard where are allowed to go.
+Your first step should be to remove all the rocks and any other dangerous items from your yard, or at least within the boundaries of your wireless dog fence.
 Always supervise your dog when he is outside until the behavior is stopped as well as attend an obedience class or see an animal behaviorist reverse this behavior.
 Also, spend more time with your pup and give him new toys to chew on instead.

 The Cost of Eating Rocks